cloudera/cdpcli/README.md

 January 2021.
 Previous CLI releases shall continue to work under earlier Python versions.

+Starting with version 0.9.24, the requests and urllib3 libraries are no longer bundled with the CLI.
+When upgrading, watch for those new dependencies to be installed.

 ## Installation

 To install using `pip` from the